 The Children and Young Person's Practice Leader is a practice leadership position in the Support and Safety Hub (The Orange Door).

 The Orange Door service model recognises the safety of infants, children and young people as an inalienable right, distinct from their parents or guardians, and that each infant, child and young person has unique needs that will be assessed individually.

-Auspiced by Uniting within The Orange Door network, the Children and Young Person's Practice Leader will work in collaboration with the Hub Manager, other practice leaders (Senior Child Protection Practitioner/s, the Advanced Family Violence Practice Leader and the Aboriginal Practice Leader), and team leaders to lead the delivery of high quality, safe and effective service responses to Victorians seeking support and services through The Orange Door.
+Auspiced by Uniting within the Hume Moreland Orange Door network, the Children and Young Person's Practice Leader will work in collaboration with the Hub Manager, other practice leaders and team leaders to lead the delivery of high quality, safe and effective service responses to Victorians seeking support and services through The Orange Door.